joekaiser/blog/_posts/blog/2019-04-10-hello-world.md

 ---
 Hi, [I'm Joe](/about)

-I have been MIA on the internet for a while now, but I'm back and refreshed.
-I have been kicking around the idea of a blog for a while now and it finally feels like the right time to do it.
+I have been Internet-MIA, but I'm back, refreshed, and have been kicking around the idea of a blog for a while now.
+It finally feels like the right time to do it.

 The purpose of this blog is like most others, I suppose.
 I'm going to: